neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 * ch.qos.logback:logback-classic:1.1.2

-## Code / API Docs
+## API Docs
-Javadoc is available [online](https://to-do).
-If you wish to familiarise yourself with the code, good places to start are the [ApiClient](https://to-do) interface and its Spring implementation [SpringApiClientImpl](https://to-do), as well as the tests.
+If you wish to familiarise yourself with the code, good places to start are the Javadoc for the [ApiClient] interface and its Spring implementation [SpringApiClientImpl].
+(Javadoc is currently included in the binary distribution.
+It will be made available online in the future).

 ## Automated Tests
 Unit tests are implemented in JUnit (4) and Hamcrest and can be found in the project's src/test/java folder.